 Greg is currently involved with several non-profit boards in the Frederick, Md. area including Heartly House, a NPO focusing on domestic violence and sexual abuse, and one of the local Rotary clubs, serving on the Board of Directors as well as chairing its Community Service Committee.
 He recently ended a term on the Board of St. Thomas More, an independent catholic school.
 Greg holds a Bachelor of Science degree in Industrial Distribution and an MBA from Texas A&M University.

-Dr. David Lisak is an Associate Professor of Psychology at the University of Massachusetts, Boston.
-He studies the long term effects of childhood abuse in adult men, and the relationship between early abuse and the later perpetration of interpersonal violence.
+Dr. David Lisak is the President and a founding member of the 1in6 Board of Directors and a retired Associate Professor of Psychology at the University of Massachusetts, Boston.
+He has studied the long term effects of childhood abuse in adult men, and the relationship between early abuse and the later perpetration of violence.
 His research has been published in leading journals in psychology, trauma and violence, and he was the founding editor of the journal, Psychology of Men and Masculinity.
-In addition to his research and teaching, Dr. Lisak serves as faculty for the National Judicial Education Program and the American Prosecutors Research Institute and consults frequently with law enforcement and prosecutors on sexual violence and homicide cases across the country.
-Dr. Lisak has conducted workshops in more than forty states across the U.S., and also consults widely with universities, the U.S. military, and other institutions regarding sexual assault prevention and policies.
+In addition to his research and teaching, Dr. Lisak has served as faculty for the National Judicial Education Program and the American Prosecutors Research Institute and he consults frequently with law enforcement and prosecutors on sexual violence and homicide cases across the country.
+Dr. Lisak has conducted workshops in all fifty states, and he also consults widely with universities, the U.S. military, and other institutions regarding sexual assault prevention and policies.

 To find out more about David, click here.